 Ransomware-as-a-service is a relatively recent development in the cybercrime world.
 It's become an easy way for cybercriminals to get into ransomware and use it to make money by selling access to these attacks.

 RaaS has made it easier than ever for both high-level and low-level cybercriminals to use ransomware tools for extortion.
-Since this type of malware is so easy to create and distribute, it also makes it highly lucrative for affiliates and distributors alike.
+Since this type of malware is easy to create and distribute, it's highly lucrative for affiliates and distributors alike.

-While ransomware will continue to be a threat to individuals and businesses, you can still take cybersecurity measures to protect your information online.
-Learn more on how to manage your Windows settings to ensure better computer security.
+While ransomware will continue to threaten individuals and businesses, you can still take cybersecurity measures to protect your information online.
+Invest in trusted cybersecurity software with real-time ransomware protection.